 __________

-but they had no idea it would be so boring. weeks of unchecked hype begat delusions of miracle: hordes of graceful beasts moving in unison, savage and balletic. their imagination couldn't have prepared them for this reality. sheets of rain. runny noses. the rare flash of excitement leading only to another sustained and eerie silence.
+but he had no idea it would be so boring. weeks of unchecked hype begat delusions of miracle: hordes of graceful beasts moving in unison, savage and balletic. but the boy's imagination couldn't have prepared him for this reality. sheets of rain. runny nose. the rare flash of excitement leading only to another sustained and eerie silence.

-three hours passed like this, their naked enthusiasm no match for the sluggish pace of the wet afternoon. the boy sat slumped in his seat, his father contemplating the expanding hole in his left glove, when suddenly it happened.
+three hours passed like this, their fading enthusiasm no match for the sluggish pace of the wet evening. the boy sat slumped in his seat, his father contemplating the expanding hole in his left glove, when suddenly it happened.

-the man shot up with a grunt, rousing his son, as his eyes strained on the brown missile soaring through the air, down, fading, finally landing gently in the lithe brown limbs stretched delicately out into the periphery.
+the man shot up with a grunt, rousing his son, and they hastily trained their eyes on the brown missile soaring through the air, down, fading, falling, finally landing gently in the lithe brown limbs stretched delicately out into the quivering air.

-his son stood speechless, mouth agape. he pulled the binoculars to his face and watched the round brown bird shudder itself dry on the tree branch below.
+his son was standing now, speechless, mouth open. he pulled the binoculars to his face and watched the round brown bird shudder itself dry on the branch below.

 the two passed the lenses back and forth, whispering breathlessly about the mighty creature's plume, its talons, its stark yellow eyes.